Early Pregnancy Unit

 What happens next?

-If you have had a miscarriage, surgical or medical management are options depending on the findings and the necessary follow up can be arranged during the consultation.
-If you have an ectopic pregnancy, the management plan will be discussed with you.
+If you have had a miscarriage or an ectopic pregnancy, we will discuss the management options with you depending on the findings and the necessary follow up can be arranged during the consultation.

 Where can I find further information about pregnancy loss?